 Each year scholarships are available for NTRB staff and other graduates to undertake postgraduate study in Australia or overseas.

-The Australian Government – Rio Tinto NTRB Scholarships are available for lawyers to study mineral law and policy at the University of Dundee, Scotland.
+The Mineral Law NTRB Scholarships Program are available for lawyers to study mineral law and policy at the University of Dundee, Scotland.

 The Native Title Research Scholarship Program launched in 2010, offers opportunities to undertake post-graduate study at a Masters or PhD level, in a field relating to native title and focusing on anthropology, history and/or Indigenous cultural heritage.